Media Kit

 A: Don’t laugh!
 When I was young, I saw some early Xena, Warrior Princess episodes and Kyrin’s story sprang from what Xena stirred in my imagination.
 Xena fought evil and was brave, though not invincible.
 I admired her for that.

 Xena, Warrior Princess also made me sad for how much deeper a character she could have been, for how much she missed as a person, falling for vague lies about the meaning of her own life and the world.
-Kyrin’s story has similarities, mostly on the subject of martial art, since her Subak ability does not require suspending gravity. 🙂 This pertains to real martial arts, LOL.
+Kyrin’s story has similarities, mostly on the subject of martial art, since her Subak ability does not require suspending gravity. 🙂 Her story pertains to real martial arts, LOL.

 Q 9: Are you writing more fantasy novels like Falcon Heart and Falcon Flight?